 There are notes for this course.

 The presence of radioactive materials in the environment presents a unique set of challanges to the environmental professional.
 Control of wastes becomes increasingly vital as more extensive use is made of nuclear medicine and nuclear power.
-The malevolent uses of the substances in nuclear bombs and dirty bombs and the potential for accidental releases must be understood to permit effective protection of humans and the environment in the event of massive releases.
+The malevolent uses of the substances in nuclear bombs and dirty bombs and the potential for accidents must be understood to permit effective protection of humans and the environment in the event of radioactive releases.